GSTT-CSC/gstt-csc.github.io/_handbook/onboarding.md

 **CSC Desk area**
    - The CSC team resides on level 5 of Becket House
-   - Enter the doors title 'Big Ben side'
+   - Enter the doors titled 'Big Ben side'